Never put anything in your beard to make it better? No problem.

 - Healthier skin under your facial hair

-Basically, a lot of guys have neglected to properly care for their beards, and an oil, like a balm, can help bring it back to its natural glory.
+Basically, a lot of guys have neglected to properly care for their beards, and oil, like a balm, can help bring it back to its natural glory.

 The thing is, a lot of men don’t take proper care of many things when it comes to grooming, especially their facial hair.
 It’s ‘natural’, right?
 So it should just grow and be free.